 - Resurrection (Shudder)

-15. Kimi (HBO Max)
+30. Kimi (HBO Max)

 Steven Soderbergh directs Zoë Kravitz in Kimi, which more than gets the job done if you're in the mood for a brisk, efficient little Hitchcockian thriller.
-Kravitz stars as Angela, a tech worker tasked with monitoring data collected from Alexa-style devices and who — in the vein of Francis Ford Coppola's The Conversation — believes she's overheard evidence of a murder.
+Kravitz stars as Angela, a tech worker tasked with monitoring data collected from Alexa-style devices and who — in the same vein as Francis Ford Coppola's The Conversation — believes she's overheard evidence of a murder.